cobwebos/docs/articles/azure-stack/azure-stack-whats-new.md

 ## <a name="infrastructure-and-operations"></a>Infrastructure and operations
 * Isolated administrator and user portals and APIs provide enhanced security.
 * Use enhanced infrastructure management functionality, such as improved alerting.
-* Using the Windows Azure Pack connector, you can view and manage IaaS virtual machines that are hosted on a Cloud Platform System (CPS) stamp.
-For this preview release, you can try this only with a CPS environment and additional configuration is required.
+* Using the Windows Azure Pack Connector, you can view and manage IaaS virtual machines that are hosted on Windows Azure Pack.
+For this preview release, try this only in test environments (both Windows Azure Pack and Azure Stack).
+Additional configuration is required.

 ## <a name="next-steps"></a>Next steps
 * [Understand Azure Stack POC architecture](azure-stack-architecture.md)